 |Ongoing||Personal Meetings for Career Advice (online)|

-On 28-30 July 2020, the following CUHK LAW members presented at the Teaching and Learning Innovation Expo 2019/20 organised by CUHK’s education support departments:
+The following CUHK LAW members presented papers at the CUHK Teaching and Learning Innovation Expo in 2020 and in 2021:

-In addition, the following CUHK LAW members were invited to speak and be interviewed in 2019-20:
+In addition, the following CUHK LAW members were recently invited to speak and be interviewed: